sornsawan25ch/Asset-Performance-Volatility-SQL/README.md

 ### Step1: Ask

-All asset got impact from high uncertainty during Covid19 Pandemic and how quantitative analysts will use data to answer following questions:
+All asset got impact from high uncertainty during Covid19 Pandemic and how portfolio manager will use data to answer following questions:

 How has asset risk and performance since Covid19 Pandemic began?
 How to allocate assets in a portfolio to mitigate risk ?
-(Assume portfolio manager ask to doing data analytic in the end year of 2020)
+(Assume portfolio manager doing data analytic in the end year of 2020 and at the beginning portfolio combines with equity 40%, bond 40%, gold 10%, and real estate 10%.)
 What asset will be an investment opportunity to allocate based on your data ?
-(Assume that portfolio manager ask to doing data analytic again at the first half of 2022)
+(Assume that portfolio manager doing data analytic again at the first half of 2022)

 ### Step2: Prepare